neondatabase/website/content/docs/functions/json_table.md

 updatedOn: '2024-11-14T10:00:00.000Z'
 ---

 The `JSON_TABLE` function transforms JSON data into relational views, allowing you to query JSON data using standard SQL operations.
-Added in PostgreSQL 17, this feature helps you work with complex JSON data by presenting it as a virtual table for use in regular SQL queries.
+Added in PostgreSQL 17, this feature helps you work with complex JSON data by presenting it as a virtual table which you can access with regular SQL queries.

 Use `JSON_TABLE` when you need to: